 The adequacy should be monitored to ensure that beneficiaries are able to afford the goods and services they need.
 In OECD countries transfer adjustments range from procedures reflecting changes in the price levels (e.g., in USA and Greece), to the weighted average of price and wage index (e.g., in Germany), or changes in the index of pensions (e.g., in Finland), or the statutory minimum wage (e.g., in Spain).
 But changes to transfers can also be politically renegotiated (e.g., in Latvia, see EC n.d.).

 Adequate indexation mechanisms should be sufficient to protect households from any price shocks and increases in the cost of living associated with withdrawal of subsidies or changes in payment for essential services (Schüring 2021).
 In practice, however, many countries establish the benefits in nominal amounts and revise them on an ad-hoc manner, often through the political process of negotiations.
 Sometimes countries deliberately freeze the benefits (even though rules allow for indexation) to save costs and rebalance budgets (e.g., in Mongolia, Iran).
 Such cases have led to gradual reduction in adequacy.
 Some countries lack standards for transfer determination and adjustment, hence the amounts are not inflation-adjusted and risk to lose value over time (Leisering 2019, Grosh et al 2008, Lavers ed.
 2022).
+More complex benefit structures can also potentially trigger more grievances.
+A simple formula, in addition to ensuring a timelier response, allows for greater transparency and accountability (World Bank 2022).

 Shock responsiveness and adaptability requires the amounts to be reflective of emergency needs that may arise as a result of a disaster of economic crisis.
 In cases when programs lack flexibility in enrolling new beneficiaries, it is hard to expand the program horizontally and the priority is given to the increase of support to the existing beneficiaries through the top ups (World Bank 2021a).
 In the Philippines, a program that required field office staff – social workers – to provide an assessment of the physical damage to houses/buildings to compensate the damages from the tropic typhoon, proved very difficult to implement (Acosta et al 2018).
-More complex benefit structures can also potentially trigger more grievances.
-A simple formula, in addition to ensuring a timelier response, allows for greater transparency and accountability (World Bank 2022).

 More details on setting benefits is given in Lindert at al 2021.
 Responsiveness of benefit design to shocks is also discussed in Bowen et al 2021, FAO 2017, O’Brien et al 2018 and World Bank 2021a and 2022.